 Gum grafting procedure to improve the aesthetics of a fixed prosthesis

-It aims to remove or displace an existing frenulum, which is pulling on the gum, hinders the mobility of the lip or is inserted between two teeth, mainly incisors, creating a space between them.
+It aims to eliminate or displace an existing frenulum, which pulls on the gum, which hinders the mobility of the lip or which is inserted between two teeth, mainly incisors, creating a space between them.

-It is a surgical procedure that, as the name implies, moves the gum into a higher position so that the amount of exposed tooth after the procedure is greater than before.
+It is a surgical procedure that, as its name says, places the gum in a higher position so that the amount of tooth exposed after the intervention is greater than before it.

-It is useful when the tooth has a neck cavity that is partially covered by the gum and the dentist needs to visualise the entire cavity in order to fill it.
+It is useful when the tooth has neck caries that is partially covered by the gums and the dentist needs to see all of the caries in order to fill it.

-It is also useful in situations of tooth crown fracture, when the fracture reaches beyond the gum, in situations of severe tooth wear and, in general, in all those situations in which the dentist needs more vision or retention to place a crown.
+It is also useful in situations of fracture of the crown of the tooth, when said fracture reaches beyond the gum, in situations of serious wear of the tooth and, in general, in all those situations in which the dentist requires more vision or retention to place a crown.

-In addition to opening the gum, this procedure requires the removal of superficial bone around the tooth to create space to move the gum to a higher position.
+To perform this procedure, in addition to opening the gum, it is necessary to remove superficial bone around the tooth in order to create space to be able to move the gum to a higher position.